Michael-Cowie/Notes/General/empowered_teams.md

     <h1> Conclusion </h1>
 </div>

-The interplay of empowered teams, the trio model and OKRs constitutes a foundational shift from **project-based**, output-driven development to **product-based** outcome-driven strategy execution.
+The interplay of empowered teams, the trio model and OKRs constitutes a foundational shift from **project-based, output-driven development to product-based outcome-driven strategy execution**.
 Empowered product teams, led by a balanced product trio, operate within a high-context, high-autonomy environment enabled by OKRs.
 This results in greater innovation, faster learning cycles, better alignment with customer needs and a scalable product culture.

 <div align="center">
     <h1> Glossary of Terms </h1>